slorber/react-nested-loader/README.md

 class Container extends React.Component {
   handleClick = () => {
     const promise = MyAPI.doSomethingAsync();
-    return promise; // VERY IMPORTANT: the promise MUST be returned to the button };
+    // VERY IMPORTANT: the promise MUST be returned to the button (or you can use "async handleClick") return promise;
+  };
   render() {
     return (